 “I took advantage of the digital realm within my presidency of the Japanese National Honors Society, by creating platforms to sustain group cohesiveness throughout distance learning.
 I established a Discord server to create opportunities for students to communicate in Japanese and find resources to diversify their cultural interests.
 In one of the channels, I developed "Oishii Ryouri", a virtual Cooking Event where I facilitated zoom calls with a new recipe where students cooked Japanese cuisine together.
 Recently, I planned and executed our first in person movie night in two years.
 We hit our highest attendance record at 90 participants, went through 50 bottles of "ramune", and sold out of snacks within fifteen minutes.”

-University of California, San Diego
+Lesa R. University of California, San Diego |

 3. Volunteer at your local hospital

-Many hospitals are in need of healthcare workers, but that doesn’t mean you have to major in the field of medicine to volunteer at a hospital.
-You can entertain the patients and families with your talents or just offer your company to the patients who don’t get many visitors.
+Many hospitals are in need of help, and you don’t have to major in the field of medicine to volunteer at a hospital.
+You can entertain patients with your talents or just offer your company to those who don’t get many visitors.
 After your time at the hospital, you may have a whole new perspective on life.
 Wheaton College student, Levi, shares how his point of view changed through his volunteer experience:

-Wheaton College
+Wheaton College |

 4. Create study resources for fellow minorities